Introduction to the theory of finite element analysis and its application in research and industry

 1 Finite element method

-• Background, history, applicability to different physics problems • Illustration of direct stiffness method based on 2 dimensional beam elements • Introduction to the Principle of Minimum Potential Energy • Development of Finite Element stiffness and mass matrix for a 2-dimensional membrane element • Isoparametric 1,2 and 3D elements • Numerical integration • Meshing and post processing considerations • Problems and errors associated with applying FEM to the solution of actual problems
+• Background, history • Application of the direct stiffness method for tissues beams and frames • Meshing and post processing considerations, mesh convergency considerations • Problems and errors associated with applying FEM to the solution of actual problems

 Teaching and Learning Work Loads